 You will be able to get fresh basil leaves from here.

-Side Effects Of Feeding Large Amounts Of Basil To A Guinea Pig
+What Are the Side Effects Of Feeding Large Amounts Of Basil To Guinea Pigs?

 Feeding basil to guinea pigs is good until it’s fed in large quantities which has some dreadful effects.